This is a complete guide to lunges vs. squats.

-The reverse lunge is number one on our list because it is a terrific beginner exercise which can be especially effective if you have knee pain.
+The reverse lunge is number one on our list because it is a terrific beginner exercise that can be especially effective if you have knee pain.

-The backwards movement changes your position from an open-chain to a closed-chain exercise which means that you’ll experience less shock as your foot strikes the ground.
+The backward movement changes your position from an open chain to a closed chain exercise, which means that you’ll experience less shock as your foot strikes the ground.

 In comparison to the forward lunge, the reverse lunge is also a better exercise for developing your quadriceps.

-This is because the backwards force enables you to load both your hip and quad better.
+This is because the backward force enables you to load both your hip and quad better.

 You can use your own body weight (recommended if you’re a beginner) or a pair of dumbbells.

 Step 1.
-Stand up tall, shoulder-width apart, making sure that there are at least two metres of space behind you.
+Stand up tall, shoulder-width apart, making sure that there are at least 6 feet of space behind you.

 Step 2.
 Keep your hands by your side.

 Step 3.
-Step back approximately one metre with one leg, ensuring your back leg moves in one straight line, and you’re squeezing your core and glutes (bottom) which will help you stay balanced.
+Step back approximately 3 feet with one leg, ensuring your back leg moves in one straight line and you’re squeezing your core and glutes (rear end), which will help you stay balanced.

 Step 4.
-Land on the ball of your back foot (avoid touching your heel on the ground) and slowly drop down vertically, staying well balanced until your knee ever so slightly touches the floor.
-Your should be tilting slightly forward, yet remaining upright.
+Land on the ball of your back foot (avoid touching your heel on the ground) and drop down vertically slowly, staying well balanced until your knee touches the floor ever so slightly.
+You should be tilting slightly forward yet remaining upright.

 Step 5.
 Push off with your back foot until you reach the starting position.